The Foundry

 everything is a plugin

 Quilltap was not designed with a plugin system bolted on afterward.
 The plugin system is the delivery mechanism.
-Every LLM provider, every theme, every authentication method, every upgrade migration, every tool, every roleplay template, and every system prompt arrives as a plugin.
+Every LLM provider, every theme, every authentication method, every tool, every search backend, every moderation service, and every system prompt arrives as a plugin.
 There are no hardcoded provider lists, no conditional imports based on which service you happen to use.
 Adding or removing a capability means adding or removing a plugin.

-Seven capability types: LLM providers (chat, image generation, and embeddings), themes, roleplay templates, tools, storage backends, search providers, and system prompts.
+Eight capability types: LLM providers, auth providers, themes, tool providers, search providers, moderation providers, system prompts, and utility.
+Roleplay templates, once a plugin capability of their own, were folded into the application as a JSON-defined built-in during 4.2—part of an ongoing simplification.
 Plugins register their capabilities through a central registry that the rest of the application queries at runtime.
 No startup-time capability detection, no stale caches—the registry reflects what is actually installed, right now.

 Installation & Updates